sammwyy/advanced-mc-server-security-guide/README.md

 ### Skull Exploit
 Like the previous points, minecraft heads have many properties that can be exploited and corrupt worlds, chunks or crash the server.
 We can detect and remove them using [Skull Exploit Fix](https://www.spigotmc.org/resources/skull-exploit-fix.26099/) or [ExploitFixer](https://www.spigotmc.org/resources/2ls-exploitfixer-advanced-server-anticrash.62842/).

+### Spigot Summary
+the truth is that most exploits are covered by [ExploitFixer](https://www.spigotmc.org/resources/2ls-exploitfixer-advanced-server-anticrash.62842/), but do not overlook AntiBot protection and some points that [ExploitFixer](https://www.spigotmc.org/resources/2ls-exploitfixer-advanced-server-anticrash.62842/) still does not solve.

 ![Extra](http://i.imgur.com/deqw3at.png)
 ###### Extra